 Another Hiker on the Jordan Trail

 I did not meet any other hikers until one day an angel named Graeme stood on our path.
 Graeme is a lawyer from Australia also hiking the Jordan Trail.
 I invited him to walk with us for one day.
-He immediately fell in love with Yustra too and joined us for the rest of the trip.
+He immediately fell in love with Yustra, too.
+Eventually, he joined us for the rest of the trip.
 He only had to touch her with one finger and she forgot her stubbornness, he protected her from children who wanted to jump on her and threw stones at her and was a wonderful, patient, always positive companion.

 Yustra would stop walking if he fell back more than two meters.
 I taught him all the tricks of the trade until I finally graduated him cum laude (with honors) as a professional donkey driver.
 He learned how to pack her with weight divided equally to both sides, both left and right and front and rear.
 I taught him the knots for the different ropes and how we could prevent scrapes.
 I taught him to always carefully check the donkey pillow for sharp things after I slept on it under the starry sky, while Graeme snored in his tent.